Go back to normal view

 Results of 2017 and 2016 activities can be found in later sections on this page.
 Thanks to everyone for their generosity and support of these events and to the organisers for all their efforts.

-- Spring 2018 - Church and Community Dog Walk with Parish Walk.
-This has been rescheduled from autumn 2017.
+Autumn 2018 - Church and Community Dog Walk with Parish Walk.

 > Ride and Stride UK (National Churches Trust)